Hi there and welcome to my site.

-In the first half of 2013, I changed my diet by avoiding most carbs but I still ate fruit and a very occasional subway sandwich and also things like pearled barley and quinoa but typically no processed carbs; and while I increased my fat I still feared saturated fat since I had been brainwashed to think that all my life.
+In the first half of 2013, I changed my diet by avoiding most carbs but I still ate fruit and a very occasional subway sandwich and also things like pearled barley and quinoa but typically no processed carbs; and while I increased my fat I still feared saturated fat since I had been brainwashed to think that it was bad all my life.
 I went from 213 down to 180.
 In mid 2013 I went back to 190, and then by end of 2013 I was 170.
 Even though I took a slight detour that year, my overall progress was down by 43 pounds so I knew something was working right, although I still didn’t feel this was sustainable.
 I still felt hungry all the time.

 In 2014, I got down to 162 by the end of March, but for the rest of the year I sat mostly around the 170’s.
 I spent the year losing and gaining the same 10 pounds.
 I was avoiding carbs “most of the time” but I’d still go on vacations and eat what I wanted because I worked out so much I felt like “I earned it.”
 By the end of the holiday season I was once again sitting at 190, and I still feared saturated fat in large quantities.